Janisa loves eating and experimenting in the kitchen. She enjoys creating new recipes and homemade versions of popular store-bought foods.

 - A pinch of salt

-- 1 teaspoon vanilla extract: Totally optional, but it gives the cookies that special scent.
+- 1 teaspoon of vanilla extract gives the cookies that special scent

-- 1 teaspoon baking soda: Also optional, but it is what causes the cookies to rise a bit more.
+- 1 teaspoon of baking soda causes the cookies to rise a bit more

 Making the Dough